cbuchko/gamedev/README.md

 Improve sprites for tree and berry bush

-Make player sprite and animate

 Remove all instances of GameObject.Find()

 NPC Stuff after

+Make an axe swing animation

 COMPLETE: